olliekrk/Elevators/README.md

 For every elevator available in the system calculate how many steps will it take for this elevator to reach requested floor:
 - In calculation, take into account that opening and closing doors costs one simulation step
-- Choose elevator which will first finish all its requests first and reach requested floor
+- Choose elevator controller which will first finish all its requests and reach requested floor
-- Put request at the end of a queue
+- Put request at the end of a chosen's elevator's controller queue

-This ensures that any request which comes first will be executed before any request that comes after it.
+This behaviour ensures that any request which comes first will be executed before any request that comes after it.

 **Advantages of the FCFS**:
 - Relatively easy to implement
 - Clear and simple to understand
 - Every request, no matter at which floor, will get an equal chance to be served
-- Guarantees that every request will be served so there is no "requests starvation"
+- Guarantees that every request will be served so there is no infinite "requests starvation"

 **Disadvantages of the FCFS**:
 - Due to FIFO approach, it cannot pickup any requests "on the way"
 - Hence, requests from the floors between elevator's current floor and destination floor will have to be ignored and wait until all others are finished, which lengthens their awaiting time
 - May not provide the best possible requests order, especially if next two requests it receives are far from one another
+- Receiving ground floor and the highest floor requests alternately will starve every other request which is on the way

 #### 2. SchedulerScanner

+The second scheduler I implemented is a "scanning" scheduler.

+The name "Scanner" cames from the fact that it behaves in a similar way to "SCAN" (or even more "LOOK") disk scheduling algorithm.

+In this approach, every elevator's queue is managed differently.
+The elevator always travels in its current direction to the furthest requested floor if the direction requested was the same as the direction the elevator is moving in.

+Alternatively speaking, it continues to travel travel in one direction until the queue is empty or all requests in this direction are completed.

+In contrast to FCFS, it can stop to pick up and release passengers on the way.

-In this approach I tried to analyze, how to possibly optimize the average awaiting time for the request to be proceeded.
+I tried to analyze, how to possibly optimize the average awaiting time for the request to be proceeded.
 I also tried to group similar requests in the queues.
-By that, the elevator is able to complete them one after another, without travelling the end of an opposite direction if such request also arrived in the meantime.

 The second scheduling algorithm I implemented is a algorithm, which assigns the requests by the following manner: